Fill Your Horn With This Viking-era Mead

 - A clean cheesecloth, towel or t-shirt large enough to cover the opening of the vessel

-- A small handful of any wild botanical such as wildflower (violets and dandelions are good) petals (no greens!) as an optional additional source of wild yeast and nutrients
+- A small bunch of any wild, unsprayed botanical such as wildflower (violets and dandelions are good) petals (no greens!) as an optional additional source of wild yeast and nutrients

 Next, place the vessel in a warm, dark corner (about 70 degrees F / 21 C with no direct sunlight is ideal) and cover with a cloth, keeping the stir stick in or laying it carefully across the top of the vessel.
-You will want to return to the vessel at least three times daily to give the must (unfermented mead) a vigorous stir for 2-3 minutes at a time.
+You will want to return to the vessel at least three times daily to give the must (unfermented mead) a vigorous stir.
 This will incorporate any yeast that has dropped in from the air or is on the ingredients into the overall liquid.
 It also provides aeration, which is important for a strong fermentation.

 Ancient cultures such as the Vikings would have saw this as a mystical process.
 Some would meditate quietly, sing, chant, or invoke their preferred god(s); while others would yell, dance, and bang on things loudly.
 The goal was to wake up the bryggjemann or “brewing spirits.”
 Give it a try – come up with your own ritual.
-In about five days (sometimes longer in the winter), you’ll give it a stir and will be greeted by a fizzy, foamy head on what is now officially mead.
+In about five days (sometimes longer in the winter), you’ll give it a stir and will be greeted by a fizzy, foamy head.

 Juniper Hibiscus (or Hawthorn Berry & Flower) Semi-Sweet Mead

 - 1 oz. dried juniper berries